-A comprehensive GCRF Due Diligence Guide has been developed to help PIs and Departments complete the Questionnaire.
+Comprehensive Imperial Guidance Notes for the Relationship Review Questionnaire [pdf] have been developed to help PIs and Departments complete the Questionnaire.
 It explains the meaning of each question and includes links to related College policies and tips on what to look for.

 In completing the Questionnaire and assessing the information provided, Departments should be mindful of each partner’s suitability and ability to deliver, and the need to protect the College’s reputation when engaging with any third party.
 Using the information provided relative to the value of the proposed partner’s budget, Departments can assess the overall risk using the Managing Risk guidance within the GCRF Toolkit.